pilkch/chmod-calculator/README.md

 ### Rationale

 I kept going to [chmod-calculator.com](https://chmod-calculator.com/) to convert to/from '0755' style permissions in ansible, but I always have a terminal open in VSCodium, so I thought why don't I just do it there?
+And I wanted an excuse to mess around with rust.